Trojan Peak

 Trojan Peak is a 13,947 ft mountain summit located along the crest of the Sierra Nevada mountain range in Inyo County, California.
 It is situated in the John Muir Wilderness, on land managed by Inyo National Forest.
 It is 15 mi west-northwest of the community of Lone Pine, 0.7 mi southeast of Mount Versteeg, and 1 mi south-southwest of Mount Williamson, the nearest higher neighbor.
-Trojan Peak is rankeds as the 16th highest peak in California.
+Trojan Peak is ranked as the 16th highest peak in California.
 Topographic relief is significant as it rises 1,427 ft above Lake Helen of Troy in approximately one-half mile.

 History

 The first ascent of the summit was made June 26, 1926, by Norman Clyde, who is credited with 130 first ascents, most of which were in the Sierra Nevada.
 The peak's name was proposed by Chester Versteeg of the Sierra Club, and officially adopted by the United States Board on Geographic Names in 1951.
 As the first chairman the Sierra Club's Committee on Geographic Names, Versteeg was responsible for the naming of 250 geographical features in the Sierra Nevada, including Trojan Peak and Lake Helen of Troy, which he named for his alma mater, University of Southern California.